Noffkarkys

-Noffkarkys ("net of Noffke") is a genus of problematic fossil from the Ediacaran (550 million years old) Grant Bluff Formation of Central Mount Stuart, Northern Territory, Australia, and another protrates frond like fossil.
+Noffkarkys ("net of Noffke") is a genus of problematic fossil first found in the Ediacaran (550 million years old) Grant Bluff Formation of Central Mount Stuart, Northern Territory, Australia, and another prostrate frond-like fossil.
 The genus was named in honor of Nora Noffke.

 Description

 Noffkarkys is an Ediacaran fossil frond with a fine pattern of rhombic quilts radiating from the base which does not include a rounded holdfast.
 Like other Ediacaran frond such as Trepassia which also lacks a holdfast, Noffkarkys may have lived prone on the substrate.
-The fine quilting extends deep into the matrix from the upper side as seen in petrographic thin section.
+The fine quilting extends deep into the matrix from the upper side as seen in petrographic thin sections.

 Biological affinities

-Noffkarkys is a problematic fossil like many Ediacaran genera.
-Affinities may be with sea pens or lichens.
+Noffkarkys is a problematic fossil like many Ediacaran genera, and is one of the few vendobionts that persisted into the Cambrian Affinities may be with sea pens or lichens.